ouspg/CryptoCourse/Week2Exercises/README.md

 [OpenSSL](https://www.openssl.org/) can be used to generate different kind of asymmetric key-pairs.
 In this task, we will try out RSA and ECDSA algorithms.

-Generate RSA and ECDSA public keys of *different lengths* with OpenSSL.
+**Task 1.1.** Generate RSA and ECDSA public keys of *different lengths* with OpenSSL.

 Use both legacy commands (`genrsa` & `dsaparam/gendsa`) and newer commands (`genpkey`) and finally compare the results and the time it takes to generate the keys.
-It is recommended to try relatively high key length to notice difference.
+It is recommended to try relatively high key length to notice difference (RSA).

-Different commands might be using different Public-Key Cryptography Standards (PKCS) output format.
-Which ones have been used?

-You might need to use some more commands, to separate the public key only.
+You might need to use some more commands, to generate the public keys only.

 On Linux, you can measure time with `time` command.
 To see explanation of produced output, you can reference [here.](https://stackoverflow.com/questions/556405/what-do-real-user-and-sys-mean-in-the-output-of-time1/556411#556411)

+**Task 1.2.** Different commands (legacy vs. new) might be using different Public-Key Cryptography Standards (PKCS) output format.
+Which ones have been used?
+What binary format is the newer one representing?

+**Task 1.3.** What command can you use to read generated private keys in text format?

-> Include all commands you used to generate keys.
+> Answer the questions and include all possible commands you used on your answers.
 Return your public keys (and public keys only!) as a mark of completion of this task.

 ## Task 2

 Generate a certificate signing request (CSR) for one or more of the keys that you have generated in Task 1.
 Return the CSR(s) as a mark of completion of this task.

-Note, that leaving a field blank, requires using dot `.` rather than just hitting Return button.
+Double-check the certificate creation by printing it in text format.

 ## Task 3